ultimateai/workflows/README.md

 ## Important limitations
-1. Only chaper leads can deploy a version different from the latest one 🔴
+1. Only chaper leads can deploy a version different from the latest one, using rollback 🔴
 2. If you try to deploy a version in production which is NOT deployed in staging, workflow will fail 🔴